typst/typst/ARCHITECTURE.md

 stabilize, so we give up after five attempts.

 **Incremental:**
-Layout caching happens at the granularity of a node.
+Layout caching happens at the granularity of the element.
 This is important because overall layout is the most expensive compilation phase, so we want to reuse as much as possible.

 ## Export